 So what exactly is the connection between witches and Halloween?
-Well, history dictates that as Christianity spread across western Europe, so it altered the persona of those whose spirituality was nature-based–animists.
-In The Book of Seidr, Runic John goes into great detail of the laws enacted by various ruling aristocracies in an effort to stem the use of frithgard, útiseta, Ancestor veneration, divination, tending the dead, and Nature-based rituals.
+Well, history dictates that as Christianity spread across western Europe, it altered the persona of those whose spirituality was nature-based: animists.
+The Doom Book written during the Anglo-Saxon era and later details the laws enacted by successive ruling aristocracies in an effort to stem the peoples’ use of frithgard, útiseta, Ancestor veneration, divination, tending the dead, and Nature-based rituals.
 It was a means to land-grab what had been common territories throughout Europe, enslave their inhabitants, and re-source the land as a commodity under imperialist rule.
-Diverse and rich spiritual cultures were reduced to the iconic witch, a threatening elderly woman in black–usually with her stereotypical black cat familiar.
-In the grip of the new religion, these wise women became the pin-up girls to tar Samhain into a malevolent occasion, and a new church holiday was established.
+Diverse and rich spiritual cultures with land-based identity were reduced to the iconic witch, a threatening elderly woman in black–usually with her stereotypical black cat familiar.
+In the grip of the new religion, these wise women became the pin-up girls to tar Samhain and other regional holy days into malevolent occasions, and a new church holiday was established.
 Of course the PR shift didn’t stop there, and resulted in en masse witch hunts, which caused the deaths of thousands women, from the 15th-18th centuries.

 While there are no clear indications of witch trial convictions in North Carolina, many stories about witches color our history.
 Cross writes about an account just after the Civil War, in which people believed that along the low country in Edgecombe County, Henrietta Creek was infested by witches.
 He shares documented accounts of a reputed witch known as “Granny” Weiss, who lived on the French Broad River and lifted (or cast) curses that got eerily accurate results.
 He also shares the story of a witch man from Lincoln County who shapeshifted into a turkey.
 In Guilford County, a man insisted that three witches nightly stole molasses from his cellar.
 Apparently eyewitnesses told of a Chowan conjurer who could fly.

 - Our modern path into witchcraft has been more grounded.
 Contemporary tarheel witches tend more toward practical ritual and ceremony, social activism, environmental conservation, and human and other-than-human rights awareness.
 As well, spiritual traditions in North Carolina are far more diverse than Euro-centric cultures.